Some frequently asked questions about photo radar include:

 · citizen concerns;

-· areas /intersections where conventional enforcement is unsafe or ineffective;
+· areas /intersections where conventional enforcement is unsafe or ineffective or a documented history of speeding

 To view a complete list of photo radar site locations click here